bravecollective/neucore-beanstalk/README.md

 Deploys a pre-build Neucore version from https://github.com/tkhamez/neucore/releases to AWS Elastic Beanstalk.

+(If you clone this, remove .ebextensions/keys.config, it will not work for you ;).)

 ## Create

 - Add an IAM user with Policy "AWSElasticBeanstalkFullAccess"